How to Socialize Your Dog?

-For your pup or adult dog to become a well-rounded, happy and confident dog, he should be exposed to all kinds of situations, pets, and people.
+To become a well-rounded, happy, and confident dog, your pup or adult dog should be exposed to all kinds of situations, pets, and people.
 If you don’t socialize your puppy from a young age, he may become fearful, anxious, and aggressive.

 The best time to begin socialization is during the early months of your pup’s life.
 However, if you’ve recently adopted a senior dog from a shelter, you can start from the time you bring him home.